Read more about:

 The course explores the built environment and examines how health and disease shape urban infrastructure and vice versa.
-It covers socio-political aspects of healthy urban living with a focus on disparities and migration challenges.
-Finally socio-ecological aspects are examined, in particular adaptation to climate change, management of disaster risks and opportunities for combining green and healthy urban development.
+It covers socio-political aspects of healthy living with a focus on urban disparities.
+Finally, socio-ecological aspects are examined, in particular adaptation to climate change, management of disaster risks and opportunities for combining green and healthy urban development.

-Examples from urban settings around the world will be matched with real-life cases in locations in Copenhagen in a programme combining lectures, field visits, teamwork and consultations with stakeholders in the private and public sector.
+Examples from urban settings around the world will be matched with real-life cases in locations in Copenhagen in a programme combining lectures, field visits, and consultations with stakeholders in the private and public sector.
+The participants will also work in multidisciplinary teams on ideas to promote health and wellbeing in a selected neighborhood under development in Copenhagen.

 Credit points: 5 ECTS